codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 - [ ] the Bull project: finish the CodePen draft
 - [ ] the Tribute page project (structure and assets, frame it thight :wink: + try React)
 - [ ] perform the W3C verification on the Survey form project
+- [x] perform the W3C verification on the Portefolio project (in building version)
-- [ ] perform the W3C verification on the Portefolio project
+- [x] perform the W3C verification on the Portefolio project (next version)

 Also an article and a few PRs